CLASSIFICATION NO. 921

-Under supervision, to conduct moderately complex plan reviews and on-site soil investigations to determine the feasibility of septic systems, proposed grading projects and erosion control measures; and to do other work as required.
+Under supervision, to conduct moderately complex plan reviews and on-site soil investigations to determine the feasibility of septic systems; and to do other work as required.

-The Soil Scientist Associate is responsible for (1) evaluating proposed sites for on-site sewage disposal and inspecting newly constructed, existing or failing on-site sewage disposal systems consistent with DEQ codes and County ordinances, (2) evaluating grading permit plans and inspecting grading sites for compliance with County ordinances, and (3) evaluating erosion control plans for consistency with local and regional codes and ordinances, and conducting field inspections of same as necessary.
-The Soil Scientist Associate reports to the Development Review Supervisor, who has full supervisory responsibility for Soils Section staff, and assists Soils Scientists on projects as directed.
+The Soil Scientist Associate is responsible for evaluating proposed sites for on-site sewage disposal and inspecting newly constructed, existing or failing on-site sewage disposal systems consistent with DEQ codes and County ordinances, and conducting field inspections of same as necessary.

 Duties may include but are not limited to the following:

-- Provides customer service by answering questions regarding septic grading or erosion control permit processes, soil feasibility studies, soil investigations, existing septic system reviews and variance procedures.
+- Provides customer service by answering questions regarding septic permit processes, soil evaluation studies, soil investigations, existing septic system reviews and variance procedures.

-- Conducts septic feasibility studies; inspects septic, grading and erosion control construction permits; gathers information to determine whether the site is suitable for a septic system; drills test holes, analyzes soil samples and determines if soil characteristics, slope, surface water, and potential ground water sources meet current standards.
+- Conducts septic feasibility studies; inspects septic construction permits; gathers information to determine whether the site is suitable for a septic system; analyzes soil samples and determines if soil characteristics, slope, surface water, and potential ground water sources meet current standards.

 - Drafts preliminary designs of septic systems based on landform, soil and groundwater conditions in accordance with Department of Environmental Quality rules and County codes and protocols.

-- Investigates complaints of septic or grading violations of environmental law or local codes.
+- Investigates complaints of septic violations of environmental law or local codes.

-- Prepares reports and completes correspondence regarding field investigations; maintains files and records for septic, grading and erosion control inspections and programs.
+- Prepares reports and completes correspondence regarding field investigations; maintains files and records for septic inspections and programs.

 REQUIRED KNOWLEDGE AND SKILLS

-Working knowledge of: Department of Environmental Quality regulations; general principles of geology, hydrology and soil science; septic design, septic system design standards and practices; basic math and statistics; County field inspection procedures and practices; County permit process and erosion control Best Management Practices; English grammar and composition.
+Working knowledge of: Department of Environmental Quality regulations; general principles of geology, hydrology and soil science; septic design, septic system design standards and practices; basic math and statistics; on-site septic system field inspection procedures and practices; County permit process and erosion control Best Management Practices; English grammar and composition.

-Skill to: Interpret and create scale drawings; determine soil profiles and textural classifications; discriminate between functional, marginal and non-functional septic systems; communicate effectively both orally and in writing; provide advice on septic system installations and grading measures; interpret topographic maps and profiles; prepare detailed reports; establish and maintain effective working relationships.
+Skill to: Interpret and create scale drawings; determine soil profiles and textural classifications; discriminate between functional, marginal and non-functional septic systems; communicate effectively both orally and in writing; provide advice on septic system installations; interpret topographic maps and profiles; prepare detailed reports; establish and maintain effective working relationships.

 Registration by the State of Oregon as an Environmental Health Specialist Trainee or Wastewater Specialist Trainee.

-Must be registered by the State of Oregon as an Environmental Health Specialist, Wastewater Specialist or Geologist, and/or recognition by the American Registry of Certified Professionals in Agronomy, Crops and Soils as a "Certified Professional Soil Scientist or Specialist" within two (2) years of hire in this classification.
+Must be registered by the State of Oregon as an Environmental Health Specialist, Wastewater Specialist, Geologist or Engineering Geologist and/or recognition by the American Registry of Certified Professionals in Agronomy, Crops and Soils as a "Certified Professional Soil Scientist or Specialist" within two (2) years of hire in this classification.